 - Your income increased, perhaps you now have a higher salary, began freelancing, took an additional job, or maybe you started a business.
 If so, then this means you can afford to pay more on your monthly dues.

 The first thing you need to do is to ask your creditor if it’s possible to restructure your loan.
 And if so, then calculate how much you would save on interest fees if you take this option.

-And then, the second thing you need to do is to research on how much your potential returns would be on the investment, where you plan to put your money at.
+And then, the second thing you need to do is to research how much your potential returns would be on the investment, where you plan to put your money.

 After doing these two important tasks, then it will become clearer which option you should take.

 To illustrate, let’s say that you have a 5-year car loan, which you’ve been paying for 1 year already.
 Suddenly, you received a significant salary bonus, and the bank agreed that you can pay a lump sum in advance and restructure the remaining loan balance.

 You now proceed to calculate the numbers, which are:

 - Total interest fees on the original loan: P150,000 [A]

 - Interest fees already paid in previous 1 year: P20,000 [B]